 Freedom of speech is one of the basic human rights, and you can’t really prevent anyone from expressing their opinions privately or in public.
 This includes profanities that can be offensive to some of your followers on social media, but you don’t have to include cuss words in the videos you share online if you don’t want to.
 You can simply cut out the segment that contains inappropriate language and replace it with a beep tone to avoid scandalizing your audience.
 So, in this article, we are going to show you four easy methods of adding a censor beep sound effect to a video.

-How to Add a Censor Beep Sound Effect in Filmora9 on a Mac or PC Computer?
+Part 1: How to Add a Censor Beep Sound Effect in Filmora on a Mac or PC Computer?

-Removing the phrases or even entire sentences that are disrespectful towards others is not a hard thing to do if you have access to Filmora9 video editing software.
-In fact, with Filmora9 you can censor an insulting statement in just several easy steps, that won’t take much more than a few minutes of your time.
+Removing the phrases or even entire sentences that are disrespectful towards others is not a hard thing to do if you have access to Filmora .
+In fact, with Filmora you can censor an insulting statement in just several easy steps, that won’t take much more than a few minutes of your time.

-Click on the video’s original audio file to select it, then use the playhead to designate the point in the audio where the censor beep sound effect should start and click on the Split icon that is located on the editor’s toolbar to make a cut.
+Click on the video’s original audio file to select it, then use the playhead to designate the point in the audio where the censor beep sound effect should start, and click on the Split icon that is located on the editor’s toolbar to make a cut.
 Drag the playhead to the position where the beep sound effect should end and click on the Split icon once again.
-At this point, you can decide if you want to keep the segment of the audio that contains inappropriate language in the final cut of the video or if you want to remove it.
+At this point, you can decide if you want to keep the segment of the audio that contains inappropriate language in the final cut of the video, you can add the beep sound effect or remove it from the audio directly.

-Keep in mind that the majority of effects on Filmstocks must be purchased before you can use them in Filmora9, although some are also available for free.
-Once you find the sound effect you want to use in your project simply click on the download button next to it, and proceed to import the file you downloaded into Filmora9 the same way you would import any other media asset.
+Keep in mind that the majority of effects on Filmstock must be purchased before you can use them in Filmora, although some are also available for free.
+Once you find the sound effect you want to use in your project simply click on the download button next to it, and proceed to import the file you downloaded into Filmora the same way you would import any other media asset.

-The preset sound effects you can find in Filmora9 and other video editing software products might not meet the demands of the project you’re working on.
+The preset sound effects you can find in Filmora and other products to edit videos might not meet the demands of the project you’re working on.
 If you find yourself in a similar situation, you can easily fix this problem by creating your own beep sound effect.
 There are countless options at your disposal, so let’s take a look at some of them.

 1. Make a Beep Tone Online

-Online Tone Generator is a platform that lets you generate noises, test subwoofers or tune instruments for free.
-All you have to create your own beep tone is go to the platform’s home page, enter a frequency of the tone, pick a waveform and press play.
+Online Tone Generator is a platform that lets you generate noises, test subwoofers, or tune instruments for free.
+All you have to create your own beep tone is go to the platform’s home page, enter the frequency of the tone, pick a waveform, and press play.
 If you like the result you can click on the Save button and download the beep tone to your computer.
-You can then import the file you created with this online tool into Filmora9 or any other video editing software you’re using to censor your videos.
+You can then import the file you created with this online tool into Filmora or any other video editing software you’re using to censor your videos.

 Audacity is a free, open-source audio editing software that lets you create beep tones effortlessly.
 After installing the software on your computer head over to the Generate menu and pick the Tone option.
 The Tone Generator window will pop up on the screen and you should change the Waveform option to Sine, boost the Frequency feature to 1000Hz and set the Amplitude value to 0.8.
 The duration of the Beep sound effect depends on how long you need the effect to be, so simply insert the value you want and click on the OK button to generate the file.
 Press the Play button to hear the tone you created and then save it if you don’t want to make any further adjustments.